chhris92-png/optare-tech-interview/README.md

 # 📘 Functional requirements

-This project lists every species of all Star Wars movies, using the following REST API https://com.optare.swapi.dev/
+This project lists every species of all Star Wars movies, using the following REST API https://swapi.dev/

 Your task is the following: Modify this project to list species with **planet** associated.
-For example:
+The result expected, for example:

 ```json
 [